 The controversial case out of Florida has been dragging on for years, but my own ignorance has kept me from discovering it before this weekend.
 Because this story has been going on for some time and is quite lengthy, I’ll offer you a brief run down.

 Heather Hironimus and Dennis Nebus were an unwed couple who discovered they were pregnant in 2010.
 While pregnant, the debate began, but in 2012 Heather signed a parenting plan to allow the circumcision.
 After additional research, she changed her mind and spent much time trying to block the procedure arguing there was no “medical need.”
 In 2013, Dennis filed a civil suit against Heather, which Heather countered with a federal suit (just recently dropped).
 He argued the procedure was necessary and not having it was causing their little boy Chase some health issues that could be remedied by the procedure.
 Heather fled with Chase in February of this year to again avoid the procedure, which brought about criminal charges including interference with custody which is a felony.
 As of today, Chase has told psychologists and other adults he is fearful of the procedure.

-The issue has become such a controversial one in Florida, activists on Heather’s side have applied pressure and no doctor will perform the procedure.
+The issue has become such a controversial one in Florida (similar to the Xarelto MDL one, in some way), activists on Heather’s side have applied pressure and no doctor will perform the procedure.
 The judge has granted Dennis permission to take Chase out of Florida to have this procedure done.